-- a notice from the IRS saying your child didn't pay income taxes or their Social Security number was used on another tax return. - being denied government benefits because someone else is using your child's Social Security number. - Check to see if your child has a credit report.
-The Federal Trade Commission recommends checking your child's credit once they turn 16.
-Doing so gives you time to address any problems before they apply for a job, credit card, loan, or apartment. - Consider putting a freeze on your child's credit if it is allowed in your state.
-Freezing your child's credit means no one can access their credit until it has been unfrozen. - Keep your child's identifying information (Social Security card, birth certificate, etc.) in a secure location such as a locked filing cabinet or safe.
+- a notice from the IRS saying your child didn't pay income taxes or his or her Social Security number was used on another tax return. - being denied government benefits because someone else is using your child's Social Security number. - Check to see if your child has a credit report.
+The Federal Trade Commission recommends checking your child's credit once he or she turns 16.
+Doing so gives you time to address any problems before he or she applies for a job, credit card, loan, or apartment. - Consider putting a freeze on your child's credit if it is allowed in your state.
+Freezing your child's credit means no one can access his or her credit until it has been unfrozen. - Keep your child's identifying information (Social Security card, birth certificate, etc.) in a secure location such as a locked filing cabinet or safe.
 The fewer people with access to this information, the better. - Review the privacy settings on your child's social media accounts.
-Who can see their real name and contact information? - Have you ever seen a "skimmer"-a device that reads your credit or debit card information without your knowledge?
-Criminals often install skimmers over ATMs and gas pump card readers, and they can be hard to spot.
+Who can see his or her real name and contact information? - Have you ever seen a "skimmer"-a device that reads your credit or debit card information without your knowledge?
+Criminals often install these over ATM and gas pump card readers, and they and can be hard to spot.
 Make sure you and your teen know what they look like and encourage them to check for one when doing things like paying for gas or getting cash from an ATM.
 It is also a good idea to cover the number pad when entering a PIN in case a camera is recording your information. - Has your information ever been part of a data breach?
 This can happen to children too-often through information stored with a healthcare provider or school.
 If this happens, be sure you understand what it means and what to do. - Make sure your home internet connection is secure.
-Password-protecting your wireless network may seem like a barrier, but it can prevent strangers from accessing personal information. - Young people aren't the only common victims of financial fraud; senior citizens are also at high risk.
+Password protecting your wireless network may seem like a barrier, but it can prevent strangers from accessing personal information. - Young people aren't the only common victims of financial fraud; senior citizens are also at high risk.
 Learn the signs and talk to your teen about how your family can help protect elderly loved ones.